New Delhi to Old Delhi Distance – All You Need to Know

 Where to Eat in New Delhi and Old Delhi

-There are so many options in both parts of the city.
-Here are some of the best places:
+Delhi is the food capital of India and there are so many options in both parts of the city.

 If exploring the distance between Old Delhi and New Delhi on your own is a bit daunting, why not take a half day tour?
 I highly recommend these tours by local companies: